Skip to content

 Poll: Half of Americans struggle to afford groceries and gas

-A Harris Poll conducted for the Guardian finds about half of Americans say they are having trouble affording everyday necessities such as groceries and gas, and 95% say the US is suffering an affordability crisis.
-About 57% of respondents said the overall economy is getting worse, up from 46% in February, while those who say the economy is getting better fell to 16% from 28% in February.
-The shift follows the war in Iran and rising pump prices; Brent crude has fallen since a June US Iran peace deal but US gas prices have been slow to return to prewar levels.
-The affordability strain crosses party lines: roughly half of Democrats, Republicans and independents report trouble affording basics, and two thirds of Americans, including 49% of Republicans, have little faith the federal government will improve the cost of living.
-Republican optimism has weakened sharply, with the share saying the economy is getting better dropping from 49% in February to 27% now, and rural Americans are especially pessimistic, with 64% saying the economy is getting worse.
-Among independents who see an affordability crisis, 54% say neither party has a solution, a dynamic that the Guardian says could hurt Republicans as they try to retain narrow control of Congress ahead of the midterm elections.
+An exclusive Harris Poll for the Guardian finds about half of Americans say they are having trouble affording everyday necessities such as groceries and gas, and 95% say the US is suffering an affordability crisis.
+About 57% of respondents say the overall economy is getting worse, up from 46% in February, while those who say the economy is getting better fell to 16% from 28% in February.
+The slide in sentiment coincides with the war in Iran and higher pump prices after that conflict, even as employment and stock markets remain stable.
+The affordability struggle crosses party lines: roughly half of Democrats, Republicans and independents report trouble affording groceries and gas.
+Two thirds of respondents say they have little faith the federal government will improve the cost-of-living crisis, including 49% of Republicans.
+Republican optimism has fallen sharply since February: 49% of Republicans then said the economy was getting better versus 27% now, and 38% now say it is getting worse versus 22% in February.
+Pollsters and the Guardian warn the cratering economic sentiment could complicate Republicans' efforts to hold a narrow congressional majority in the upcoming midterm elections.

 br00t4c